 If you or the conspiracy theorists themselves can easily invent a better plan to attain the goal of the perpetrators that the plan used in the conspiracy theory, something is terribly wrong with it.

 #6: The “unfalsifiable” objection

-As was noted above, conspiracy theorists posit that the evil perpetrators of the conspiracy are so effective as to eliminate nearly all evidence of their actions.
+As was noted above, conspiracy theorists posit that the evil conspirators are so effective as to eliminate nearly all evidence of their actions.
 Even more deceptively, they insist that the evidence against the conspiracy theory was fabricated by the perpetrators to cover their tracks or that the scientists who gather that evidence is just part of the conspiracy.

 Thus, the conspiracy theorists have painted themselves into a corner.
 Because no evidence can shake their beliefs, they have made their position unfalsifiable.
 It is a position that is consistent with all outcomes and discoveries.
-Thus, the world where such a conspiracy exists and where it does not exist, is identical.
+Thus, a world where such a conspiracy exists and a world where it does not exist is identical in all details.
 This means that the alleged conspiracy is, in fact, irrelevant.
 Asking why anyone should believe unfalsifiable claims could be a useful way to approach proposed conspiracy theories.

 These six objections likely cannot disprove all possible conspiracy theories that humans will ever come up with.
-However, they are likely robust enough together to give most proponents a hard time.
+However, they are likely robust enough together to give even the most hardened conspiracy theorists a hard time.
 The benefits with this more general approach is that they can be applied to many different conspiracy theories and the skeptic does not need to have detailed knowledge of, say, engineering or molecular biology or whatever topic the conspiracy theory involves.